everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_stand_number

 Writes a integer number with a test stand number.
-When called again, the exception `DuplicateTestStandNumberError` will be caused.
+When called again, the exception `DuplicateFieldError` will be caused.
 When called with negative or non-integer number, the exception `TestStandNumberError` will be caused.

 **Arguments:**